gcallah/BookReviews/schroeder.md

 ## International Order and Its Current Enemies

-"overcoming the ignorance, provincialism, self-absorption, and self-satisfaction that now handicaps the United States for [international] leadership."
+But besides criticizing the leadership that has led U.S. foreign policy in this sad direction, S. exhorts the American people, who have accepted these policies, to "overcom[e] the ignorance, provincialism, self-absorption, and self-satisfaction that now handicaps the United States for [international] leadership."
 119